-- Make appropriate provision for fire prevention and protection activities and response to fire and rescue related incidents - Identify and assess the full range of foreseeable fire and rescue risks their areas face - Collaborate with emergency services and other local and national partners to increase the efficiency and effectiveness of the service they provide

-- Be accountable to communities for the services they provide - Develop and maintain a workforce that is professional, resilient, skilled, flexible and diverse.
+- Make appropriate provision for fire prevention and protection activities and response to fire and rescue related incidents - Identify and assess the full range of foreseeable fire and rescue risks their areas face - Collaborate with emergency services and other local and national partners to increase the efficiency and effectiveness of the service they provide - Be accountable to communities for the services they provide - Develop and maintain a workforce that is professional, resilient, skilled, flexible and diverse.

-Full details of the Fire and Rescue National Framework can be found on the government's website.
+Full details of the Fire and Rescue National Framework can be found on the Department for Communities and Local Government website.